nimaeskandary/poly-server/readme.md

 * see https://cljdoc.org/d/polylith/clj-poly/0.2.19/doc/development
 * some notes for Cursive
-  * select the Aliases `dev, test` in the Clojure Deps tool window
+  * select the Aliases `dev, test, build` in the Clojure Deps tool window to resolve all dependencies you have to work with
   * Go to `Settings→Languages & Frameworks→Clojure→Project Specific Options and check "Resolve over whole project"` to make things resolve correctly across different subprojects with our root `deps.edn` setup

 ## Running locally